-I insert name of DBE firm owner (s) ,swear1 that there have been no changes in insert name of DBE firm circ cumstances affecting its ability to meet the size, disadvantaged status, ownership, or cor ntrol requirements of 49 CFR Part 26, and 13 CFR naterial changes in the information provided with insert name of DBE firm application for certification, except for any changes about which I have provided written notice to Metro pursuant to 49 CFR § 26.83(i).
-I swear that I am socially disadvantage d because I have been subjected to racial or ethnic prejudice or cultural bias, or have suff fered the effects of discrimination because of my identity as a member of one or more o f the groups identified in 49 CFR § 26.5, without regard to my individual qualities.
-I fu rther swear that my personal net worth does not exceed \$1,320,000.00, and that I am e conomically disadvantaged because my ability to has been impaired due to diminished capital and ers in the same or similar line of business who are not socially and economically disadvan · OBE firm continues to meet the small ss size criteria and the overall gross receipts cap of attached size and gross receipts documentation to support this affidavit.
-Signature Date State of .
-City/Count Date y of On this day of , 20 , b pefore me appeared (name), uly sworn, did execute the foregoing affidavit and was properly authorized by (name of to execute the affidavit and did so as his or her free act and deed.
-(SEAL/STAMP) Notary Public Commissions Expires 1 Knowingly and willfully providing false infor mation to the federal government is a violation of 18 U.S.C.
+I insert name of DBE firm owner (s), swear1 that there have been no changes in insert name of DBE firm circumstances affecting its ability to meet the size, disadvantaged status, ownership, or control requirements of 49 CFR Part 26, and 13 CFR Part 121.
+I swear there have been no material changes in the information provided with insert name of DBE firm application for certification, except for any changes about which I have provided written notice to Metro pursuant to 49 CFR § 26.83(i).

+I swear that I am socially disadvantaged because I have been subjected to racial or ethnic prejudice or cultural bias, or have suffered the effects of discrimination because of my identity as a member of one or more of the groups identified in 49 CFR § 26.5, without regard to my individual qualities.
+I further swear that my personal net worth does not exceed \$1,320,000.00, and that I am economically disadvantaged because my ability to compete in the free enterprise system has been impaired due to diminished capital and credit opportunities as compared to others in the same or similar line of business who are not socially and economically disadvantaged.

+I specifically swear that insert name of DBE firm continues to meet the small Business Administration (SBA) business size criteria and the overall gross receipts cap of 49 CFR Part 26.
+I have provided the attached size and gross receipts documentation to support this affidavit.

+Signature Date State of , City/Cou nty of On this day of , 20 , before me appeared (name) , to me person ally known, who, being duly sw orn, did exec ute the forego ing a affidavit a ınd did state that he or she was properly authorized by (name of firm) to execute the affidavit and did so as his or her free act a nd deed.

+(SEAL/STAMP)

+Notary Public

+Commissions Expires

-section 1001 (False Statements) and could subject to fines, imprisonment or both.
+1 Knowingly and willfully providing false information to the federal government is a violation of 18 U.S.C. section 1001 (False Statements) and could subject to fines, imprisonment or both.